 Looking to the future CONC, provides a bursary, in cooperation with the Central Okanagan Bursary and Scholarship Society, for students planning a career in an environmental field.

-For details about other activities and a meeting schedule, please contact the CONC president, Rick Gee, at 250 763 0124, or rdgee at shaw dot ca.
+For details about other conservation activities and a meeting schedule, please contact the CONC president, Douglas J. Graham, at president at okanagannature dot org.